-Not only can a second lien holder sue you and get a deficiency judgment, you won’t be eligible to purchase another home for 5 years.
+You won’t be eligible to purchase another home for 5 years.
 In addition, the foreclosure will remain on your credit report for 10 years and for the rest of your life you will be required to answer “yes” to the loan application question “Have you ever had a house foreclosed upon?”

 Possibly most devastating of all, you could become trapped in a Zombie Foreclosure and remain financially responsible for property taxes, utilities, and HOA dues for years to come.